 Astroturf was added in 1969.
 The playing surface then returned to natural grass in 1995 prior to its transition to synthetic turf in 2009.
+The surface reverted to a natural grass beginning with the 2019 season.

 Making its debut on Sept.
 24, 1938, as Arkansas defeated Oklahoma A&M, 27-7, the stadium was dedicated later that year on Oct.
-8 when the Razorbacks hosted Baylor.
+8 when the Razorbacks hosted Baylor